Table of contents

 What is the meaning of employee morale?

 High employee morale often corresponds with productivity, improved team communication, as well as a lower turnover rate.
-On the other hand, low employee morale can lead to poor performance, burnout, and detachment to the company and the work at hand.
+On the other hand, low employee morale can lead to poor performance, burnout, and detachment from the company and the work at hand.

 Ultimately, prioritizing morale is crucial for organizational health and success, and employers can gather timely data on employee sentiments through tools such as pulse surveys.